 On the facts, given that WML had no involvement in the negotiations between LFC and BetVictor and that the deal concluded was wholly different from what had been offered previously in 2013-14, WML was not entitled to any commission.

-The Court's decision suggests that, unless there is an express term in an introduction agreement clearly setting out the basis upon which any commission will be paid to an intermediary or introducer, the simonourt may construe or imply an effective term clause.
+The Court's decision suggests that, unless there is an express term in an introduction agreement clearly setting out the basis upon which any commission will be paid to an intermediary or introducer, the court may construe or imply an effective term clause.
 This would mean that unless the intermediary was directly involved in bringing about the relevant deal or transaction or was an effective cause of the agreement, they will not be entitled to commission under that agreement.
 This is bad news for introducers and agents across the country, who not only often already face difficulty in recovering amounts that they consider they are due under such agreements but also it would appear now also need to play an active role in the commercial negotiations (unless the agreement states otherwise).

 As a result, it would be prudent and make commercial sense for intermediaries to check their agreements to make sure they are clear as to when any commission is to be paid and, if necessary, state that commission is payable irrespective of whether the intermediary was an effective cause or played an active role in putting together the relevant contract.
 Likewise, those appointing intermediaries to act on their behalf would also do well to clarify the position on this point in order to avoid any potential future disputes.